I have a big chip on my shoulder. It’s not very attractive.

 - You will have another excuse to skip the gym.
 OK, just wanted to be sure you were paying attention.

 - You will learn how to run an effective meeting of people who don’t work for you.
 Perhaps you will find yourself as a committee chair.
-Trust me, you learn a very different set of skills than in a staff meeting.
+Trust me, you learn a very different set of skills.
 These fellow board members are volunteers, not paid employees, and they may have more business experience than you do.

 - You will stretch all your intellectual and emotional muscles.
 Board service at its best allows you to bring your full self to the organization – your emotional connection to the work, your commitment to the overall sector, your life experience, your skills, and the good head you have on your shoulders.
 There are precious few tables you will sit at that will need all of what you bring the way a nonprofit does.